DoctorMcKay/node-steam-user/README.md

 - `dataDirectory` - Controls where the Steam server list and sentry files are written.
 Defaults to a platform-specific user data directory.
 	- On Windows, this is %localappdata%\doctormckay\node-steamuser
+	- On Mac, this is ~/Library/Application Support/node-steamuser
-	- On Linux, this is ~/.local/share/node-steamuser
+	- On Linux, this is $XDG_DATA_HOME/node-steamuser, or ~/.local/share/node-steamuser if $XDG_DATA_HOME isn't defined
 - `autoRelogin` - A boolean which controls whether or not `SteamUser` will automatically reconnect to Steam if disconnected for any reason (except an explicit logoff).
 Defaults to `true`.
 - `singleSentryfile` - A boolean which controls whether or not `SteamUser` will use a single sentry file for all accounts.
 If off, a file named `sentry.accountname.bin` will be saved for each account.
 If on, a file named `sentry.bin` will be used for all accounts.
 Defaults to `false`.
 - `promptSteamGuardCode` - A boolean which controls whether or not `SteamUser` will automatically prompt for Steam Guard codes when necessary from `stdin`.
 Defaults to `true`.